Nbouchek/alcall/IMPLEMENTATION.md

     - [ ] Event logging

 ## Phase 3: Media Handling (Weeks 17-20)

+> **All media handling features in this phase MUST be highly tested and meet ALL requirements in README.md and IMPLEMENTATION.md.**

 ### 1. File Storage
 - [ ] **Storage System**